 Building relationships is essential for any HR professional – after all, you’ll need the support of your colleagues in order to be successful.
 But what if you’re not great at networking?
 Don’t worry, here are a few tips to help you out:

 In HR, communication is key.
-After all, you need to be able to convey instructions and goals effectively to your team, and manage any difficult conversations that may come up.
-This can be tricky, but it's essential for ensuring that your team is on the same page and working towards the same goals.
+You need to be able to convey instructions and goals effectively to your team and manage any difficult conversations that may come up.
+This can be tricky, but it’s essential for ensuring that your team is on the same page and working towards the same goals.

 One of the most important things to remember is to be clear and concise when giving instructions.
 Don’t overload your team with information – give them just what they need to know in order to complete the task at hand.
 And always be sure to check in with them afterwards to make sure they understood what you said.